FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 - Prepare your FT Optix Application by:
     - Removing the NativePresentationEngine
     - Configure the WebPresentationEngine
-        - Set the IP address to `0.0.0.0` (all interfaces)
+        - Set the IP address to `0.0.0.0` (all addresses)
-        - Set the Port to `80` (or any value you configured as internal port of the container)
+        - Set the Port to `80` (or any value you configured as an internal port of the container)
         - Set the Protocol to `http`

 ![FT Optix Application preparation](./images/ftoptix-app-setup.png "FT Optix Application setup")

-- Once the application is ready, configure the target with the proper ip address and username and proceed with the deployment
+- Once the application is ready, configure the target with the proper IP Address and username and proceed with the deployment

 ![Deployment options](./images/deployment-options.png "Deployment options")